How to create an electronic signature in Word

 Why switch from using Word for electronic signatures?

-Microsoft Word is not designed to be used as electronic signature software, and while it can be used to add signatures digitally, there are some gaps in functionality that limit its potential benefits.
+Microsoft Word is not designed to be used as digital signature software, and while it can be used to create an electronic signature there are some gaps in functionality that limit its potential benefits.

 The biggest limitation of using Word is that it is not comprehensive in nature.
 Imagine your client sends you a PDF document or a ppt file.
 You can’t use Microsoft Word to sign those documents.